aquastar/imczq/content/post/ai-conferences/index.md

 ---

-## List of Qualified Conferences/Journal
+## List of Qualified Conferences

-Venues not included in this list may be considered, but need additional discussion.
+Conferences or journals not included in this list may be considered, but need additional discussion.

 ### Machine Learning
 - [ICML](https://icml.cc/) (3)